xullnn/ls_pull_over_push/130/readme.md

  => [1, 2, 3, 4, 5]
 ```
 - what's the initial receiver(caller)?
-- how many methods did we call out of the block?
+- how many methods did we call outside the block?
 - how many methods did we call inside the block?
 - did we pass any arguments to any outside-block methods?
 - how should we call `n` and `i` in `|n, i|`